Rawhide (TV series): Background and production

 Filming for the first season of Rawhide took place at Universal-International Studios in Hollywood.
 The extensive railroad scenes in the third season were filmed in one month on the Sierra Railroad in Tuolumne County, California.

 The premiere episode of Rawhide reached the top 20 in the Nielsen ratings.

 The show had a grueling production schedule, being mostly weekly with a three- to four-month break between seasons.
 After the first season of 22 episodes, seasons two to seven were each 30 episodes.
-Often, the only way the lead actors could get a break was if they were said to be off on business.
-On rare occasions, the show featured a small number of the actors and some misfortune, maybe in a town, which would give the others time off.
+Often, the only way the lead actors could get a break was if their character was said to be off on business.
+On rare occasions, the show featured a smaller number of the actors and some misfortune, maybe in a town, which would give the others time off.

-Eric Fleming drowned at the age of 41 when a canoe flipped over on location in Peru six weeks into filming the movie High Jungle in 1966.
-The picture was abandoned as a result.

 Theme song

 The theme song's lyrics were written by Ned Washington in 1958.
-It was composed by Dimitri Tiomkin and sung by pop singer Frankie Laine.
+It was composed by Dimitri Tiomkin and sung by pop singer Frankie Laine, with the orchestra and chorus conducted by John Williams (credited as Johnny Williams).
 The theme song became very popular, and was covered several times and featured in movies such as The Blues Brothers and Shrek 2.